arturbaccarin/effective-go-summary/faq/faq.md

 For higher-level operations, such as coordination among concurrent servers, higher-level techniques can lead to nicer programs, and Go supports this approach through its goroutines and channels.
 For instance, you can structure your program so that only one goroutine at a time is ever responsible for a particular piece of data.

 Do not communicate by sharing memory.
 Instead, share memory by communicating.

+## Why doesn’t my program run faster with more CPUs?

+Whether a program runs faster with more CPUs depends on the problem it is solving.
+The Go language provides concurrency primitives, such as goroutines and channels, but concurrency only enables parallelism when the underlying problem is intrinsically parallel.
+Problems that are intrinsically sequential cannot be sped up by adding more CPUs, while those that can be broken into pieces that can execute in parallel can be sped up, sometimes dramatically.

+Sometimes adding more CPUs can slow a program down.
+In practical terms, programs that spend more time synchronizing or communicating than doing useful computation may experience performance degradation when using multiple OS threads.
+This is because passing data between threads involves switching contexts, which has significant cost, and that cost can increase with more CPUs.

+## How can I control the number of CPUs?